ProLint/prolintpy/README.md

 Follow the instruction provided <a href="https://github.com/nglviewer/nglview" target="_blank">there</a> to ensure your installation is running correclty.

 ## Data Files
-Before you load the data to ProLint make sure to first remove water & ions beads.
+Before you load the data to prolintpy make sure to first remove water & ions beads.
 Leave only membrane and protein beads in the system.

 ## Notes
 This library has been tested with the Martini model.
 It should work with atomistic simulations quite well, however testing so far has been very limited.